 - Unless otherwise stated, all expenditure information in this publication is based on the date of decision.
 As such it should be regarded as committed spend, rather than actual spend.
 Where a case has been reviewed, expenditure is assigned to the quarter of the initial decision rather than the review date.
-Further discussion of expenditure data quality is included in the Data Quality section of the publication. - Local Authorities submit informal monthly returns to the Scottish Government.
-These returns also contain expenditure information on Community Care Grants and Crisis Grants.
-Chart 8 shows that expenditure recorded in the quarterly monitoring matches closely with the information in the informal monthly returns at Scotland level.
-For most Local Authorities there is agreement between the monthly and quarterly returns.
+Further discussion of expenditure data quality is included in the Data Quality section of the publication. - Local Authorities submit monthly management information to the Scottish Government.
+These returns contain expenditure information on Community Care Grants and Crisis Grants.
+Chart 8 shows that expenditure recorded in the quarterly monitoring matches closely with the information in the management information at Scotland level.
+For most Local Authorities there is agreement between the monthly and quarterly returns, and agreement is closer for expenditure data than for applications or awards figures in the latest quarter.